qdm12/ddns-updater/README.md

 - TCP 80 outbound if you use a local unsecured HTTP connection to your Gotify server
 - UDP 53 outbound for outbound DNS resolution
 - TCP 8000 inbound (or other) for the WebUI

-## Domain set up

-Instructions to setup your domain for this program are available for DuckDNS, Cloudflare, GoDaddy and Namecheap on the [Github Wiki](https://github.com/qdm12/ddns-updater/wiki).

 ## Gotify